Fleckism/SecurityPlus/SecurityPlus/11A Secure Network Operations Protocols.md

 Attacks on DNS may also target the server application and/or configuration.
 Many DNS services run on [[BIND]] (Berkeley Internet Name Domain), distributed by the Internet Software Consortium ([isc.org](https://www.isc.org/)).
 There are known vulnerabilities in many versions of the BIND server, so it is critical to patch the server to the latest version.
 The same general advice applies to other DNS server software, such as Microsoft's.
 Obtain and check security announcements and then test and apply critical and security-related patches and upgrades.

 [[DNS footprinting]] means obtaining information about a private network by using its DNS server to perform a zone transfer (all the records in a domain) to a rogue DNS or simply by querying the DNS service, using a tool such as nslookup or dig.
-To prevent this, you can apply an Access Control List ([[ACL]]) to prevent zone transfers to unauthorized hosts or domains, to prevent an external server from obtaining information about the private network architecture.
+To prevent this, you can apply an Access Control List ([[ACL]]) to prevent zone transfers to unauthorized hosts or domains, to prevent an external server from obtaining information about the private network architecture #A_D.

 [[DNS]] Security Extensions ([[DNSSEC]]) help to **[[mitigate]] against spoofing and poisoning attacks by providing a validation process for DNS responses**.
 With DNSSEC enabled, the authoritative server for the zone creates a "package" of resource records (called an [[RRset]]) signed with a private key (the Zone Signing Key).
 When another server requests a secure record exchange, the authoritative server returns the package along with its public key, which can be used to verify the signature.